radiomicsgroup/dMRIMC/README.md

     fitting/Histo_uSim
 ```

+We are distributing a copy of `mri2micro_dictml.py` here, but note that it was originally released as part of the [BodyMRItools](https://github.com/fragrussu/bodymritools/) repository.
+We invite you to check it out, as it include many more scripts that can be of help to work with body diffusion imaging!

-A quick comment on the inputs taken by the script:
+A quick comment on the inputs taken by `mri2micro_dictml.py`:
 * `dwi_normalized.nii`: the `.nii` file we created above, normalized and with invalid volumes removed
 * `signal_arr_subset.npy`: the signal array subset corresponding to the closest matching protocol
 * `param_arr_subset.npy`: the parameter array subset corresponding to the closest matching protocol